-Substantive appeals may be addressed to Razvan Mihailescu in the Office of Assessment and Information Services (Razvan.Mihailescu@state.or.us).
+Substantive appeals may be addressed to Cynthia Yee in the Office of Assessment and Information Services.

 XI.
 Accountability for Schools and Districts Designated as Not Meeting AYP

 NCLB requires that a state must have a single accountability system and that the states hold schools and districts accountable for the academic achievement of their students.
 All schools, districts, and the state are accountable for meeting AYP each year.
 Mandatory consequences contained in the federal law apply only to schools that receive Title I funding.
 However, all schools and all districts not yet meeting Adequate Yearly Progress targets are expected to improve and school, district, and state plans will be revised to reflect the needs identified in the AYP analysis.